iThenticate FAQ - Graduate Writing Center

 Although iThenticate does not come equipped with Feedback Studio, Turnitin's learning management function, its interface filing structure still allows users to create folders and groups, much the same way Turnitin sorts documents by classes.
 NPS faculty and staff, as always, may use Sakai for learning management needs.

-At the end of the report, a percentage is assigned to each source/color, which indicates the percentage of the whole document that came from that source.
-A composite percentage is given as well, indicating the percentage of the whole document that came from all identified sources.
+At the end of the report, a percentage is assigned to each source/color, which indicates the percentage of the whole document that matches that source.
+A composite percentage is given as well, indicating the percentage of the whole document that matches all identified sources.

 The report can be viewed in iThenticate's Document Viewer by the person who uploaded the document for review or downloaded from iThenticate as a PDF.